The Kid (2019 film): Plot

-When they reach Santa Fe, Sheriff Romero (Vincent D'Onofrio) insists on taking Billy into custody along with Dave.
+When they reach Santa Fe, Sheriff Romero insists on taking Billy into custody along with Dave.
 Sensing hostility, Garrett commandeers a stagecoach, and amidst an armed standoff, he leaves with Billy for Lincoln County, where Billy can stand trial.
 Rio and Sara slip away during the trouble and find their mother's friend in a dance hall, but Grant and his gang ambush them.
 He tells them their mother was a whore, and for killing his brother he's taking Sara as his whore.
 He turns Rio out on the street and takes Sara.
 Rio sees Dave about to be hanged and Dave informs Rio that Billy is also about to be hanged in Lincoln and gives him a letter from Billy, which claims he knows where Sara was taken.
 Rio steals a horse, gets a gun, rides to Lincoln and goes to the jail to visit Billy, but deputy Bob Olinger (Adam Baldwin) turns him away.
 To get into the jail, Rio half-heartedly robs a bank and is shot by another deputy.
 In jail, Billy plots to escape and offers to bring Rio.
 Garrett once again asks Rio if he has anything to tell him, again he says no, and Garrett leaves town.

 Billy puts his plan in motion.
 He escapes by attacking his guard during a trip to the outhouse; when the guard runs, Billy shoots him.
 He gets the keys to his shackles and frees Rio.
 They steal a horse and head to the Mexican ranch; Billy promises to help find Sara, but once at the ranch, Billy finds his lover is pregnant and ignores Rio's plea for help.
 Garrett catches up with Billy at the ranch and kills him.
 Realizing Billy could not have helped him, Rio tells Garrett the truth about his father and his sister.
 They go to the whorehouse in Puerto de Luna and Rio looks for Sara while Garrett encounters Grant.
 Grant tells Garrett about a time he saw his brother engaging in incest; when he told his father, he was beaten harshly and told to keep his mouth shut.
 Rio emerges with Sara and Grant takes Rio hostage during a skirmish that includes gunfire and Sara shooting one of the men that raped her from her uncle's gang.